jeremylong/musical-octo-carnival/README.md

 would have to do a pull anyway before being able to update.

-The example code above could be introduced into any dependency, GitHub Action from the marketplace, or really any code that is executed withinva GitHub Action.
+The example code above could be introduced into any dependency, GitHub Action from the marketplace, or really any code that is executed within a GitHub Action.
 Imagine the number of repositories that could be compromised if code like the example above were introduced into JUnit or other testing framework.